tilesresearch/hacks/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/tilekit/hacks?quickstart=1)

 This repository serves as a tinkering playground and is intended for learning and exploration purposes.
+Goal is to try lots of things, see what works out, and then gradually improve bit by bit from there.

 ## Ways